 A small statistical event then might only be needed to spark a crash event (like an ember at a California summer campfire).

 Please do Bookmark this page and Share on Facebook!

-There are numerous housing crash factors discussed below from geopolitical events to trade related to rising interest rates, the end of stimulus spending, and excessively high home prices.
+Review the traditional real estate crash factors discussed below from geopolitical events to trade related to rising interest rates, the end of stimulus spending, and excessively high home prices.
 A trade war with China could be crash factor #1.
 Will debt, deficits, and tariff barriers be the issues that start bursting housing bubbles?
 Will it be political opposition by the democrats and meddling within the US?

 Neil Kashkari talks extensively about false prophets (Alan Greenspan) and the sources of market bubbles such as $100 barrel oil, and other uncontrollable situations.
 He says market bubbles and crashes are very complex and the source is often completely unexpected.
 Could the oil sheiks take the US economy down again?
 Could China do it?
 Is the $20 Trillion debt a threat?
 Or is just the end of a bull run in the stock market?

 “However, in those cases where debt is fueling the asset value increase, a correction could trigger financial instability, because banks might take huge losses and potentially fail.” — Neil Kashkari.

 Check the stats and 2021 forecasts for the Denver housing market, Chicago housing market, Boston housing market, San Francisco housing market, Philadelphia housing market, and New York housing market.